-Exposures in thousands NZD Exposures as % of Banking Group's tier one capital %

-As at 31 December 2020

-Bank connected persons

-Aggregate at end-of-period 700 -

-Peak end-of-day for the year 15,633 1.00

-Contingent credit exposures arising from risk lay-off arrangements - -

-Non-bank connected persons

-Aggregate at end-of-period - -

-Peak end-of-day for the year - -

-Contingent credit exposures arising from risk lay-off arrangements - -
+Exposures in thousands NZD Exposures as % of Banking Group's tier one capital % As at 31 December 2021 Bank connected persons Aggregate at end-of-period 1,926 0.10 Peak end-of-day for the year 29,681 1.57 Contingent credit exposures arising from risk lay-off arrangements - Aggregate at end-of-period (Gross amount) 115,613 6.11 Aggregate at end-of-period (Amount netted off) 113,687 6.01 Peak end-of-day for the year (Gross amount) 137,331 7.26 Peak end-of-day for the year (Amount netted off) 107,650 5.69 Non-bank connected persons Aggregate at end-of-period - Peak end-of-day for the year - Contingent credit exposures arising from risk lay-off arrangements -

-As at 31 December 2020, the Banking Group's rating-contingent connected exposure limit was net 40% of Tier One Capital, with regulatory recognition of netting arrangements being in place.
+As at 31 December 2021, the Banking Group's rating-contingent connected exposure limit was net 40% of Tier One Capital, with regulatory recognition of netting arrangements being in place.
 Within the rating-contingent limit, credit exposures (of a non-capital nature and net of any allowances for impairment) to non-bank connected persons shall not exceed 15% of the Banking Group's Tier One Capital.
 Aggregate gross exposures to connected persons must not exceed 125% of the Banking Group's Tier One Capital.